-The Organ Recovery Team (ORT) includes six organ recovery specialists and a surgeon who work 24/7 behind the scenes to manage all organ recovery and transportation logistics for regional and national organ offers of kidney, liver, pancreas, heart and lung transplants.
+The Organ Recovery Team (ORT) includes nine organ recovery specialists and a surgeon who work 24/7 behind the scenes to manage all organ recovery and transportation logistics for regional and national organ offers of kidney, liver, pancreas, heart and lung transplants.
 Centralizing these logistical efforts of the organ recovery process means more time for surgical teams to prepare and less time between the organ recovery from the donor and final transplantation — leading to faster, better outcomes.

 In its first year, this team fielded more than 5,000 organ offers and arranged for more than 150 organ recovery transport flights.
 They typically review 15-20 organ offers each day.

 “This team coordinates everything from fielding and reviewing the organ offers with the transplant attending to ensuring that the appropriate supplies, medications and solutions are available in the donor operating room,” says Laura Stillion, MHA, FACHE, administrative director of Ohio State’s Comprehensive Transplant Center.
 “They also coordinate recipient matching and transportation to get the organ quickly and safely from the donor hospital to Ohio State.
 This involves countless hours of calls, texts and emails concerning logistical details related to organ recovery.”

 Taking care of such details also significantly reduces the risk for mistakes, says Musab Alebrahim, MD, an Ohio State transplant surgeon who leads this team.

 Before the ORT was assembled, many of these responsibilities fell to the surgeon accepting the organ.
 Often, this would take a surgeon several hours in the middle of the night — right before having to perform a lengthy surgery once the organ arrived.